Azx030512/Azx030512.github.io/_pages/about.md

 # Education

-- **2025.09 - 2030.06**: PhD candidate, School of Computer Science, Peking University.
+- **2025.08 - 2030.06 (Expected)**: PhD Candidate in Computer Science and Technology, School of Computer Science, Peking University.
-- **2021.09 - 2025.07 (Now)**: Software Engineering, College of Computer Science and Technology, Zhejiang University.
+- **2021.09 - 2025.07**: Bachelor in Software Engineering, College of Computer Science and Technology, Zhejiang University.